ThreeDotsLabs/watermill/docs/content/docs/troubleshooting.md

 // ...
 ```

-When running in production, and you don't want to kill entire process it is good idea to use [pprof](https://golang.org/pkg/net/http/pprof/).
+When running in production, and you don't want to kill the entire process it is a good idea to use [pprof](https://golang.org/pkg/net/http/pprof/).

 You can visit [http://localhost:6060/debug/pprof/goroutine?debug=1](http://localhost:6060/debug/pprof/goroutine?debug=1) to find all goroutines status.